microsoft/vscode-docs/docs/remote/wsl.md

 ---
 # Developing in WSL

-The **[Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl)** allows you to take advantage of a Linux based tool-chain right from the comfort of Windows.
-Historically Windows-based developer tools have had to interact with WSL through mounted file shares (e.g.` /mnt/c`).
+The [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl) allows you to take advantage of a Linux based tool-chain right from the comfort of Windows.
+Historically Windows-based developer tools have had to interact with WSL through mounted file shares (for example `/mnt/c`).
 While this works in concept, differences between Windows and Linux can make this workflow difficult.
 Conversely, Linux-based developer tools do not work unless they are text based since WSL was not intended to house a full Linux desktop operating system.

 The optimized **Visual Studio Code Remote - WSL extension** allows you take advantage of VS Code's full feature set from anywhere in WSL - regardless of whether the files you want to edit exist on the Linux side or a mounted Windows filesystem.
 When using the capability, VS Code selectively runs certain extensions inside WSL to optimize your experience.

 ![WSL Architecture](images/wsl/architecture-wsl.png)

-Given source code **does not even need to exist on the Windows filesystem** for it to work, the approach provides a **local-quality development experience** including full IntelliSense (completions), debugging, and more **regardless of where your code is located**.
+Given source code **does not even need to exist on the Windows filesystem** for it to work, the approach provides a **local-quality development experience** including full IntelliSense (completions), code navigation, and debugging, **regardless of where your code is located**.

 ## Getting started